 In content that caters to people who are simply in the awareness or consideration stages of the buying journey, for instance, those CTAs would probably come off as too pushy.

-But in this content that is supposed to cater to people who are ready to buy, the CTAs are perfect.
+However, in this content that is supposed to cater to people who are ready to buy, the CTAs are perfect.

 You want to strike the same chord that Shopify does.